MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 1. Configure Key Vault
   To configure the Key Vault, follow these steps:

-    1. In the Data Lake (called `ooadatastore` in this deployment package), click the tab on the left column menu called Access keys
+    1. In the Data Lake, click the tab on the left column menu called Access keys
     1. Click the Show button next to the Key value for key1, and copy that value
-    1. Open the Key Vault (called `ooavault` in this deployment package)
+    1. Open the Key Vault (called 'ooakv<uniqueString>' in this deployment package)
     1. Click the tab on the let column menu called Secrets
     1. Click Generate/Import Secret
-    1. Enter a Name for the secret (called `ooadatastoresecret` in this deployment package) and enter the copied key in the Value field, then click Create
+    1. Enter a Name for the secret and enter the copied key1 in the Value field, then click Create

+1. Function App Configuration
+  To ensure the Function App is able to access data and return predictions, follow these steps:

+    1. Open the file `OOA-Function-App/ModelIndividualScore/__init__.py` in VS Code
+    1. Set `abs_acct_name` on line 23 as the name of the storage account in the resource group
+    1. Set `abs_container_name` on line 25 as the name of the container the model data is placed in
+    1. If using a Key Vault, set `key_vault_name` on line 30 as the name Key Vault in the resource group and set `blob_secret_name` on line 32 as the name of the secret.
+    1. If not using a Key Vault, set `connection_string` on line 49 as the connection string for the storage account in the resource group.
+    1. Make sure all changes have been saved
+    1. Click the Azure icon on the left-hand menu in VS Code
+    1. Hover over WORKSPACE, and click the cloud icon with an up arrow that appears, then click Deploy to Function App
+    1. Select the Subscription and Resource Group the Function App is deployed in, then select that Function App
+    1. Click Deploy on the pop-up window that appears; this will deploy the Function App

 1. Function App Configuration